WJLB

 WJLB (97.9 FM) is a commercial radio station in Detroit, Michigan.
-Owned by iHeartMedia, it broadcasts an urban contemporary radio format.
+Owned by iHeartMedia, it broadcasts an urban contemporary format.
 Its studios are on Halsted Road in Farmington Hills.
-In morning drive time, WJLB carries the syndicated Breakfast Club from co-owned WWPR-FM New York City.

 WJLB has an effective radiated power (ERP) of 50,000 watts, the maximum for most Detroit stations.
 The station's transmitter is in Highland Park near the intersection of Hamilton Avenue and Midland Street.
 It uses a tower at 149 meters in height above average terrain (HAAT).
 WJLB broadcasts using HD Radio technology.